OpenJVS/OpenJVS/README.md

 To install for globally and run (from inside the root directory):

 ```
-sudo make install
+make install
 sudo openjvs [optional outside mapping name]
 ```

-All input devices are disabled by default and must be enabled explicitly, to see what devices are available type:
+All input devices are enabled by default and must be disabled explicitly, to see what devices are available type:

 ```
 sudo openjvs --list